Bookstore Basics - Marketing and Merchandising

 Store newsletters can appear in a number of formats – a one-sheet piece or a multi-page, newspaper-like publication.
 Like blogs, newsletters need content and tend to become their animals, so it's advisable for a bookseller starting a newsletter to create a template, format, and schedule, then assign staff adequate time and deadlines to help fill the piece.

 These pieces of cardboard that hang off the shelf can call attention to books for a variety of reasons.
-Whether they're allowing the staff to was poetic in a favorite reading experience (see "Staff Picks," below), or alert a consumer to a regional bestseller or a good reading group pick, these are inexpensive ways to highlight book choices.
+Whether they're allowing the staff to wax poetic in a favorite reading experience (see "Staff Picks," below), or alert a consumer to a regional bestseller or a good reading group pick, shelf-talkers are inexpensive, but ingratiating, ways to highlight book choices.

-Tee shirts, mugs, re-useable book totes — these are items that can be sold for a price and serve the dual purpose of promoting the store while bringing in a bit of revenue.
-Design counts – something unique and a book or reader-centric sells better than a generic store-branded item.
+T-shirts, mugs, re-useable book totes: These items serve the dual purpose of promoting the store while bringing in a bit of revenue.
+Design counts – something unique and a book- or reader-centric sells better than a generic store-branded item.
 Pricing the merchandise depends on which side of the merchandise /promotional line you see the items falling.
-Bookstores with a large and avid fan base or that attract a lot of visitors or tourists areas might want to price the items more in line with the souvenirs in the area for maximum profit, while other stores might want to price the merchandise more attractively for buyers to maximize the local promotional value.
+Bookstores with a large and avid fan base or that attract a lot of visitors or tourists areas might want to price the items more in line with the souvenirs in the area for maximum profit, while other stores might want to price the merchandise more as a loss leader, to maximize the local promotional value.